haitham-al-mughrabi/robot_framework_toolkit/readme.md

 # Robot Framework Files Creator

-A VSCode extension that adds context menu options to quickly create Robot Framework files with predefined templates.
+A VSCode extension that adds context menu options to quickly create Robot Framework files with predefined templates and manage imports.

 ## Features